Cedars-Sinai Medical Center: Merger of Cedars of Lebanon Hospital and Mount Sinai Hospital

-In 1994, the Cedars-Sinai Health System was established, comprising the Cedars-Sinai Medical Care Foundation, the Burns and Allen Research Institute, and Cedars-Sinai Medical Center.
+In 1994, the Cedars-Sinai Health System was established, constituting the Cedars-Sinai Medical Care Foundation, the Burns and Allen Research Institute, and Cedars-Sinai Medical Center.
 The Burns and Allen Research Institute, named for George Burns and his wife, Gracie Allen, is located inside the Barbara and Marvin Davis Research Building.
 Opened in 1996, it houses biomedical research aimed at discovering genetic, molecular and immunological factors that trigger disease.

 In 2006, Cedars-Sinai added the Saperstein Critical Care Tower with 150 ICU beds.

 In 2008, Cedars-Sinai served 54,947 inpatients, 350,405 outpatients, and 77,964 visits to the emergency room.
 Cedars-Sinai received high rankings in 11 of the 16 specialties, ranking in the top 10 for digestive disorders and in the top 25 for five other specialties as listed below.

 In 2013, Cedars-Sinai opened its 800,000-square-foot Advanced Health Sciences Pavilion, which consists of eight stories of program space located over a six-story parking structure, on the eastern edge of its campus at the corner of San Vicente Boulevard and Gracie Allen Drive.
 Designed by the architectural firm Hellmuth, Obata and Kassabaum, the pavilion brings patient care and translational research together in one site.
 The Advanced Health Sciences Pavilion houses the Cedars-Sinai's neurosciences programs, the Cedars-Sinai Heart Institute and Regenerative Medicine Institute laboratories, as well as outpatient surgery suites, an imaging area, and an education center.

+George W. Schaeffer and Irina Schaeffer, who donated $20 million to the Smidt Heart Institute, were one of their most substantial philanthropic contributors.

 Rankings

-In 2022–23, US News ranked Cedars-Sinai the best hospital in California (beating UCLA Medical Center which topped in 2021-22 rankings), and 2nd best in the United States (only behind Mayo Clinic).
+In 2022–23, U.S News ranked Cedars-Sinai the best hospital in California ahead of Ronald Reagan UCLA Medical Center, which topped the 2021–22 rankings, and second-best in the United States behind Mayo Clinic.
 Cedars-Sinai ranked as follows in adult medical specialties in the nationwide U.S. News Best Hospitals 2022–23 report:

 Cedars-Sinai ranked as follows in the 2009 Los Angeles area residents' "Most Preferred Hospital for All Health Needs" ranking:

-Worth magazine selected Cedars-Sinai Smidt Heart Institute as one of the United States' Top-25 Hospitals for Cardiac Bypass Surgery.
+Worth selected Cedars-Sinai Smidt Heart Institute as one of the United States' Top-25 Hospitals for Cardiac Bypass Surgery.

 Cedars-Sinai's Gynecologic Oncology Division was named among the nation's Top 10 Clinical Centers of Excellence by Contemporary OB/GYN in 2009.

 Research

 Cedars-Sinai is one of the leading institutes for competitive research funding from the National Institutes of Health.
 As an international leader in biomedical research, it translates discoveries into successful treatments with global impact.
-Cedars-Sinai investigators pair basic scientific research in areas of stem cell biology, immunology, neuroscience and genetics, with clinical and translational discoveries, to continue advancing medical breakthroughs.
-Total research expenditure in 2020-21 was $252 million.
+Cedars-Sinai investigators pair basic scientific research in areas of stem cell biology, immunology, neuroscience, and genetics, with clinical and translational discoveries, to continue advancing medical breakthroughs.
+Total research expenditure in 2020–21 was $252 million.
 In fiscal year 2021, Cedars-Sinai received $93 million in funding from the National Institutes of Health.

 Some notable research areas and organized research units at Cedars-Sinai are: